divineiloh/synthla-edu-v2/README.md

 > **⚠️ IMPORTANT: Quick Mode vs Full Mode**
 >
-> **`--quick` mode is for smoke testing and pipeline validation only.** Metrics from quick mode are NOT representative and will show very poor realism (C2ST ≈ 1.0).
-This is expected behavior due to reduced training:
+> **`--quick` mode is for smoke testing and pipeline validation only.** Metrics from quick mode are NOT representative and may show very poor realism (often C2ST close to 1.0).
+Note that some model+dataset combinations can also yield poor realism in full mode; do not assume `--quick` is the only reason.
 > - CTGAN: 100 epochs (vs 300 full)
 > - TabDDPM: 300 iterations (vs 1200 full)
 > - Bootstrap: 100 resamples (vs 1000 full)